MusicTastingClubNU/mtc/README.md

 ## HOME (src >> components >> SP >> `salespitch.tsx`)

 The HOME page is the first page the user is brought to.
 This page is represented with the `<Salespitch />` tag and its contents can primarily be found in the `SP` folder.
 On Desktop, the salespitch page contains the first salespitch panel, the club's mission, and the music picks for next week (represented by `<ThisWeeksPick />`).
-There's a unique component just for mobile (`<ConditionalPhoneSignUp />`) which prompts the user to sign up for the club's Discord and fill out the club's interest form.
+There's a unique component just for mobile (`<ConditionalPhoneSignUp />`) which prompts the user to sign up for the club's GroupMe and fill out the club's interest form.

 ## PICKS (src >> components >> WE >> `WeeklyEntry.tsx`)